heydenb/self-healing/README.md

     kubectl apply -f https://raw.githubusercontent.com/keptn-contrib/dynatrace-service/0.6.0/deploy/manifests/dynatrace-service/dynatrace-service.yaml
     ```

-1. Once the Dynatrace service is instaled, configure Dyntrace with Keptn:
+1. Once the Dynatrace service is installed, configure Dyntrace with Keptn:

     ```console
     keptn configure monitoring dynatrace
     ```

-## 4) Expose Keptn's Bridge - OPTIONAL
+## 4) Upgrade & Expose Keptn's Bridge

 The [Keptn’s bridge](https://keptn.sh/docs/0.6.0/reference/keptnsbridge/) provides an easy way to browse all events that are sent within Keptn and to filter on a specific Keptn context.
 When you access the Keptn’s bridge, all Keptn entry points will be listed in the left column.
 Please note that this list only represents the start of a deployment of a new artifact.
 Thus, more information on the executed steps can be revealed when you click on one event.

 In the default installation of Keptn, the bridge is only accessible via `kubectl port-forward`.
-To make things easier for workshop participants, we will expose it by creating a public URL for this component.
+To make things easier in this workshop, we will expose it by creating a public URL for this component.

 TODO: check if this still correct script!

+1. First we update to the latest (still top secret version) of the Keptn's bridge by replacing the previous deployment:

+    ```console
+    cd bridge/update
+    ```

+    ```console
+    kubectl apply -f newbridge.yaml
+    ```

 1. Navigate to the folder to expose the bridge.
     ```console
-    cd /usr/keptn/scripts/expose-bridge
+    cd bridge/expose-bridge
     ```

 1. Execute the following script.